-A kilt is the traditional Scottish dress which looks like a skirt if someone doesn’t know the term kilt.
+A kilt is the traditional Scottish dress that looks like a skirt if someone doesn’t know the term kilt.
 It is different in shape and design than shorts or pants.
 The main difference between a pant and a kilt is the pleat.
 Pant did not have pleats, not look like a skirt.

 On the other hand, a kilt is incomplete without a pleat.
 Pleat is the beauty of the kilt, if the kilt has more pleats then it will be more attractive to watch.
 One important thing about the ordinary skirt and a pleat.
 A skirt has fewer pleats or sometimes women’s wear the skirt without a pleat but a kilt has more pleats than a skirt.
-The kilts are a unique fashion which is spreading very fast.
+The kilts are a unique fashion that is spreading very fast.
 There are some questions which may be asked by the people of many countries.

 How To Pleat A Kilt?

 A kilt is basically an advanced form of a women’s skirt.
 The kilt is the wrapped skirt.
-Every kilt is pleated from the back side.
-Sewing machines have been used and this work has been done by professional kilt makers.
+Every kilt is pleated from the backside.
+Sewing machines have been used and this work has been done by professional kilt-makers.
 The pleating can be done “to the sett” and “to the stripe”, it depends on your choice.
 There is a simple calculation for pleating, e.g., if the size of the sett was 8 inches, one pleat would use 9 inches.

 Are kilts pleated?